 |Scheduled learning activities - cloud (online)||

-Cloud Provided Learning Material (1.5 hours) plus 2 hour Cloud seminar (live streamed and recording provided) per week
+Online independent and collaborative learning activities (1.5 hours) plus 2 hour Online seminar (live streamed and recording provided) per week

 For Commencing Students from Trimester 1 2019.

 The unit aims to enable students to develop a number of important skills which are essential to success in both law studies and in legal practice, including: communication skills, legal analysis and problem-solving skills, legal research skills and legal referencing skills.
 Students will develop oral (including advocacy) skills, listening skills (e.g. the ability to deduce salient factors from provided information), written skills and an understanding of the importance of context in relation to communications.